morelo-network/Morelo-GUI/README.md

 ### About The Project

-Standard Galaxia wallet application is console-based application, and this is reason why it's sometimes hard to operate on her.
-So I created this easy to use, user friendly and nice looking GUI wallet for Galaxia.
+Standard Morelo wallet application is console-based application, and this is reason why it's sometimes hard to operate on her.
+So I created this easy to use, user friendly and nice looking GUI wallet for Morelo.

 Why:
 * User friendly
 * Easy to setup and use
 * Nice looking

-Of course that wallet doesn't giving you full control of Galaxia wallet, but giving you enough features for basic usage.
+Of course that wallet doesn't giving you full control of Morelo wallet, but giving you enough features for basic usage.
 If you have any suggestions you can pull a request and i will review that.

 ### Built With
 * [Python 3.7](https://www.python.org/downloads/)